NASA-AMMOS/MMGIS/docs/pages/Configure/Layers/Vector/Vector.md

   - `which`: This only supports the value `last` at this point.
   - `icon`: Any [Material Design Icon](http://materialdesignicons.com/) name
   - `value`: A name to display.
 All `{prop}`s will be replaced by their corresponding `features[which].properties[prop]` value.
+  - `go`: Boolean that, if true, pans and zooms to the feature of `which` on intial load.
+The zoom used is Map Scale Zoom or the current zoom.
+Only the first feature with info.go is gone to.
 - `layerAttachments`: Attachments that may apply to the entire layer.
   - `labels`: Place a label beside each feature.
 Also applies to `coordinateAttachments.marker` features.
     - `initialVisibility`: Whether the label sublayer is initially on.
 Users can toggle sublayers on and off in the layer settings in the LayersTool.